Updated Design Guide published March 2021

 This guide is one part of a bigger conversation across society and industry about how to approach safety and privacy when designing digital products for young people.

-Designing for young people presents many complex challenges, raising questions around how to build confidence for young people and parents in using digital products that are safe, privacy-protective, and appropriate.
+Designing for young people presents many complex challenges, including raising questions around how to build autonomy and confidence for young people (and their adult guardians including older siblings or grandparents) in using digital products that are safe, privacy-protective, and appropriate.
 These challenges demand solutions that reflect an understanding of young people’s unique needs, preferences, and vulnerabilities.

-The guide is helpful for both policymakers, who are developing guidelines and requirements at the government level, and product makers, who are building and evolving these products.
+The content of this guide is helpful for both policymakers, who are developing guidelines and requirements at the government level, and product makers, who are building and evolving apps and websites.

-TTC Labs will continue to develop these principles and build towards industry best practices.
+TTC Labs will continue to co-create future-facing industry best practices.